windalin/YouTubePlaylistSyncer/README.md

 Requires a Google API key saved in your Environment Variables to access the YouTube Data API.
 See https://cloud.google.com/docs/authentication/api-keys.

 Currently uses VideoLibrary for downloading and MediaToolkit to convert .mp4 to .mp3.
+Uses FlaUI 3 for automated UI tests.